mexikoedi/Crazy-Space-Survival-Adventure/README.md

 **Every asset of this game is non copyright and free to use.
 I thank everyone who published these assets for free.**

-**You need Java JDK 14 or higher to play this game!
-Here: https://www.oracle.com/de/java/technologies/javase-downloads.html**
+**You need Java to play this game!
+Here: https://www.java.com/en/download**

 Thanks to [Slifer808](https://steamcommunity.com/profiles/76561198347469960) for the help with the assets.